egison/egison/README.md

 Leaving Egison Interpreter.
 ```

-If you are a begginer of Egison, it would be better to install [`egison-tutorial`](https://github.com/egisatoshi/egison-tutorial).
+If you are a beginner of Egison, it would be better to install [`egison-tutorial`](https://github.com/egisatoshi/egison-tutorial).

 ```
 % cabal update